|

 becoming a much more important part of the process.
 In fact,

-most of the improvement in the appearance on my surf images is due
+appearance on my surf images is due

 to improvements in my post processing technique.